Brainiq7/Ananse/README.md

 2.6, 2.7, or 3.2+, and it is not platform specific.
 It should work on your Unix box, on Windows or on Mac OS X. It is released to the public domain, which means you can modify it, redistribute it or use it however you like.
-It is build on [youtube-dl](http://rg3.github.io/youtube-dl), Although it was been restructured to provide the features below it is still compatible with youtube-dl
+It is build on [youtube-dl](http://rg3.github.io/youtube-dl), Although it has been restructured to provide the features below, it is still compatible with youtube-dl

 # FEATURES